zeyad-kay/image-mixer/README.md

 > python src\main.py
 ```

-The *images* folder contains some image files for testing.
+The *samples* folder contains some image files for testing.